Custody and Visitation FAQs

 When do you need a Connecticut child custody attorney?

 Child custody is a term used to describe the legal relationship between a parent(s) and their child.
 In Connecticut, parent(s) who have legal custody possess the right to make decisions for the child and the legal duty to care for that child as well.
-As child custody attorneys, Bauer Law Group, LLC has extensive experience advocating for parents seeking greater custodial rights as well as advocating for children as guardians ad litem.
+As child custody attorneys, Happy Ever Afterhas extensive experience advocating for parents seeking greater custodial rights, as well as advocating for children as guardian ad litem.
 As you select an attorney to help you through the difficult time of a divorce or contentious custody battle, it is important to find an attorney who has experience in custody litigation.

 What is legal custody in Connecticut?